Bakmi jawa

-Mie jawa (lit.
-'Javanese noodles'), also called as mi jawa or bakmi jawa in Indonesia, or mee Jawa in Malaysia is a traditional Javanese style noodle, commonly found in Indonesia and Malaysia.
-The dish is made of yellow noodle, chicken, vegetables, egg and spices.
+Bakmi jawa (lit.
+'Javanese noodles'), also called mi jawa or mie jawa in Indonesia, or mee Jawa in Malaysia, is a traditional Javanese-style noodle, commonly found in Indonesia and Malaysia.
+The dish is made of yellow noodles, chicken, vegetables, egg and spices.
 The recipe however, is slightly different between mie jawa in Indonesia and mee Jawa in Malaysia.

-Because of its similarity, mie jawa is often confused with mie rebus (boiled noodle), but only mie godhog jawa is identical to mie rebus.
+Because of its similarity, mie jawa is often confused with mie rebus (boiled noodles), but only mie godhog jawa is identical to mie rebus.

 Origin

 Just like many Asian noodle recipes, it is thought that this noodle was influenced by Chinese noodle soup.
 The spice however, is more suited to Javanese taste, which is more spicy and slightly sweet.
 The name suggests that this dish originated from Java, Indonesia, or created by Javanese people.
 In Indonesia, mie jawa thought was originated from Central Java area, and often associated with the royal city of Yogyakarta.
 Mie jawa vendors are commonly found in Javanese cities and towns, with major concentration in Yogyakarta, Klaten, Wonosobo, Semarang and Solo.
 The dish also can be found sold by street vendors using cart, either mobile/travelling or stationed in busy street, in other Indonesian major cities including Jakarta, Bandung and Surabaya.

 In Malaysia, it is believed that the dish was brought by the Javanese Malaysian community during the early 19th-century in Malaysia.
 The recipe of mee Jawa in Malaysia is also differ by the addition of sweet potato-base sauce into the dish. mee Jawa mobile hawkers sold it by carrying two baskets with long wooden sticks on their shoulder and cycling by bicycle from one place to another.
 Not to mention Malaysia has tropical weather which sometimes has drastic heatwaves from time to time.
 Despite that, this dish was still sold anyhow.